The Marguerite Bierman Mentorship Grant

 About Marguerite Bierman

 Marguerite Bierman has made a significant gift to establish an endowed fund to provide encouragement and support for women entering the field of Visual Arts.
-This fund enables students majoring in either Studio Art, Art History, or Applied Digital Arts to experience working with professionals in the field and have access to a mentoring relationship, with the goal of gaining an understanding of the interplay between the art profession and fullness of life in all aspects.
+This fund enables students majoring in either Studio Art, Art History, or Animated Arts to experience working with professionals in the field and have access to a mentoring relationship, with the goal of gaining an understanding of the interplay between the art profession and fullness of life in all aspects.
 Bierman was a 1979 Fine Arts graduate, she passed away from cancer in 2013.